dannyfranca/qwik-router/README.md

 });
 ```

+### Matching Patterns

+To check all possible advanced matching patterns, check the <a href="https://github.com/pillarjs/path-to-regexp" target="_blank">path-to-regexp</a> documentation.

 ### Multiple Routers and URL Parameters

 The router supports URL parameters.
 You can access them in the component with the `useParams` hook.

 The reason not to use the `useRoute` hook is because you can use multiple Route components, leading to different param states.

-The `Router` initializes the param state as a [Context](https://qwik.builder.io/docs/components/context/), so it can be accessed by any component under it using the `useParams` hook.
+The `Router` initializes the param state as a <a href="https://qwik.builder.io/docs/components/context/" target="_blank">Context</a>, so it can be accessed by any component under it using the `useParams` hook.

 ```typescript
 // root.tsx